pbizannes/CuisineCompass/app/src/main/java/au/com/pbizannes/cuisinecompass/README.md

 orientation changes by parceling objects.

-I added a use case to show how it would be used, but it is a bit un-necesary for this simple project.
+I added a use case to get the restaurant list and sort by the best deal.
+There is also sorting done in the Mapper so the best deal is shown in the restaurant list and is sorted in the retaurant details.

 It shows on my phone in Dark Theme, but this can be changed on your phone to make it look more like the screenshots.